lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 The first implementation can recompute everything.
 The important part is recording dependencies now so a later cache does not guess.

+The intended shape is query-first: each compiler fact has a named key, stable inputs, and declared dependencies.
+This borrows the useful discipline from query-based compilers without committing Concrete to a caching framework before the pass boundaries and diagnostics are stable.

 ## Backend Contract